PoeWunLee/covid-dashboard/README.md

 ## Dashboard App
-Depoloyed to Heroku at [COVID-19 Dash App](https://covid-dashboard-poe.herokuapp.com/) Note that it may take awhile to load all components
+Depoloyed to Heroku at [COVID-19 Dash App](https://covid-dashboard-poe.herokuapp.com/)

+Note that it may take awhile to load all components.

 ## Demo
 <div align="center">